 The Sun God is one of the prime deities worshipped in the Hindu religion.
 Sun, the giver of light and heat, sustains life on earth.
 Sun, personified as Surya, is the first god described in the ancient Hindu scriptures – the Vedas and the Puranas.
-It is not surprising then, that one of the most important festivals of the Hindus, the Chhath Puja is dedicated to the Sun God.
-The festival is a thanksgiving to the sun for the energy, the bounty, and the blessings bestowed by him.
+It is not surprising then that one of the most important festivals of the Hindus the Chhath Puja is about the Sun God.
+The festival is a thanksgiving to the Sun for the energy, the bounty, and the blessings bestowed by him.
 Many Hindus also worship the Chhati Mata on this day.
 The Chhati Mata or Maiya is the feminine energy empowering the Sun, they believe.
 She is also called Usha (Dawn) by Vedic scriptures.
-Some also call her the wife or consort of the Sun God.
-Coming towards the end of the harvest season, the Chhath Puja started off as a thanksgiving ritual, the farmer’s gratitude for a bumper crop, but it is now a popular Hindu festival.
+Some even call her the wife or consort of the Sun God.
+Coming towards the end of the harvest season, the Chhath Puja started as a thanksgiving ritual, the farmer’s gratitude for a bumper crop, but it is now a famous Hindu festival.

 When is Chhath Puja?

-In 2015, the main Chhath Puja will be held on Tuesday, 17 November, 2015.
+In 2019, the main Chhath Puja is scheduled for will be held on Saturday, November 02, 2019.
 According to the Hindu calendar, this festival is held on the 6th day of the Kartik month.
 In various sections of Hindu society, Chhath Puja is also called Surya Shashti Puja, Chhathi, or Dala Chhath.
 On the main day of the festival (Shashti), devotees fast from sunrise to sunset.

 Origins of the Chhath Puja

-There are a number of stories regarding the origins of the Chhath Puja.
+There are several stories regarding the origins of the Chhath Puja.
 Some say that the puja was first undertaken by Sita, the wife of Rama, in captivity.
 Sita was abducted by Ravana and was rescued by her husband after a war.
-To show her gratitude, Sita undertook this fast prior to Rama’s coronation as the king of Ayodhya.
+To show her gratitude, Sita undertook this fast before Rama’s coronation as the king of Ayodhya.
 Others believe that the first Chhath puja was done in the times of the Mahabharatha by Karna, the son of the Sun God.
-Yet others say that during their years of exile, the Pandavas and their wife Draupadi lived in extreme penury.
-They were then visited by 108 sages.
+Yet others say that during their years of exile, the Pandavas and their wife Draupadi lived in extreme poverty.
+108 sages then visited them.
 With no food to feed the sages, Draupadi was heartbroken.
 She was advised by the Brahmin Dhaumya to pray to the Sun God and fast on the Shasthi of the Shukla Paksha (waxing moon) of Kartik month.
-When she successfully completed the fast, the 108 sages felt fulfilled with their meagre offerings and blessed them.
+When she completed the fast, the 108 sages felt fulfilled with their meagre offerings and blessed them.

 On the day of Chhath Puja, songs are sung glorifying the Sun God, and his consort Usha.
 Some of these songs speak of a King called Priyavrat and his queen Malini who were unhappy as they were childless.
 Even as they decided to end their lives, Goddess Chhathi Maiya appeared in her pristine form and asked them to undertake this fast and ritual promising that any devotee who approaches her with faith shall be rewarded.
 Not only shall they be granted wealth, prosperity, health, and longevity, but all their desires shall also be fulfilled.